SirWrexes/OLD-libfox/libfox_printf/README.md

 ###### To do :

-- [ ] UNIT TESTS !!!
+- UNIT TESTS !!!
-- [ ] Add flag support
+- Add flag support
-- [ ] Add extensive exception handling OR find a way to add custom behaviour for `format` attribute
+- Add extensive exception handling OR find a way to add custom behaviour for `format` attribute
-- [ ] Add pointer conversion specifiers (%p, %P)
-- [ ] Add floating point conversion specifiers
+- Add floating point conversion specifiers
-- [ ] More custom conversion specifiers :
+- More custom conversion specifiers :
-  - [ ] %m : prints strrerror (need to find a way to get the string directly instead of using a standard lib function)
+  - %m : prints strrerror (need to find a way to get the string directly instead of using a standard lib function)
-  - [ ] Maybe more to come
+  - Maybe more to come

 ###### Versions
-- 1.0
-  - Initial commit
 - 1.0.1
   - Added pointer conversion specifiers
   - Added versions to README
+- 1.0
+  - Initial commit